The calm before the storm – or the race: we enjoy our last few relaxed breaths and mentally prepare ourselves for the racetrack.

 The race is over.
 The summer gemels are washed and stored away in the garage for the night.
 Our gazes wander one last time from Männlichen into the distance before we take the cable car back to Wengen.
 What remains is the memory.

 !!!
-Due to road closures for construction site traffic, summer sledding will not be available during the 2019 summer season !!!
+Summer sledding will not be available during the 2021 summer season !!!

 Photos: Jungfrau Region